Botox TMJ in Virginia Beach

 Studies suggest that more than 10 million people suffer from TMJ (temporomandibular joint) jaw tension and pain in the United States.
 The condition can cause pain around the ear, headaches, tenderness or aching in the jaw, difficulty opening the mouth, and sensitive teeth.
 Factors such as teeth clenching/grinding (bruxism), stress, poor bite, jaw injury, and arthritis are the most common causes of TMJ syndrome.

-As one of the top cosmetic surgeons in Virginia, Dr. Kyle Choe offers patients a cutting-edge treatment for TMJ that does not require surgery.
+As one of the top cosmetic surgeons in Virginia, Dr. Kyle Choe offers patients cutting-edge treatment for TMJ that does not require surgery.
 Injecting Botox into afflicted facial muscles allows the jaw to relax, relieving pain and tension from TMJ.
 Botox is an extremely effective procedure and just one treatment from The Choe Center in Virginia Beach can improve TMJ symptoms for up to three full months.

 Botox for TMJ at The Choe Center